 At 50 Floor, we are flooring design and installation professionals with over 40 years of proven experience and thousands of satisfied customers!
 Our experts are proud to provide excellent service through every step of the flooring process — from planning to design to installation.

-We offer many styles of hardwood, laminate, vinyl, tile and carpet flooring.
+We offer many styles of hardwood, laminate, vinyl, carpet and luxury vinyl tile flooring.
 Our product lines can accommodate various needs and budgets, enabling a wide range of customers to receive their dream flooring designs.
 We also provide price-match guarantees and flooring and installation warranties across most of our product offerings.

 We are proud to serve 18 different metropolitan areas throughout the country.
 If you’re ready to take the next step in creating your home addition or developing any other construction project, contact us today to schedule a free appointment!